- Last Updated Date:

 Demonstrations occur periodically in larger urban centres and have the potential to suddenly turn violent.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.

-Extremist groups have used March 15, date of the 1848 Hungarian Revolution, and October 23, Republic Day, to stage demonstrations during commemorative events.
+Extremist groups have used national holidays, such as August 20 (St. Stephen’s Day), March 15 (date of the 1848 Hungarian Revolution) and October 23 (Republic Day) to stage demonstrations during commemorative events.

-Traffic congestion and parking in cities can be a problem.
+Traffic congestion and parking in large cities can be a problem.

 Consult our Transportation Safety page in order to verify if national airlines meet safety standards.

 Some restaurants and clubs do not list prices, particularly in the business district of central Pest.
-Ask to see a menu where prices are clearly listed.
-Avoid discussions regarding overcharging as they could lead to violence.
+Ask to see a menu with prices clearly listed.
+Avoid discussions regarding overcharging, as they could lead to violence.

 Some scams involve surcharges on final bills for drinks or meals.
-Travellers unable to pay the bill have been accompanied by the bar or restaurant security guard to a cash machine and forced to withdraw funds while being threatened.
-Do not ask taxi drivers to recommend bars or clubs as they are sometimes accomplices in these scams.
+Travellers unable to pay the bill have been accompanied by the establishment’s security guard to a cash machine and forced to withdraw funds while being threatened.
+Do not ask taxi drivers to recommend bars or clubs, as they are sometimes accomplices in these scams.

 Male travellers have been approached by young women in public areas with invitations to socialize.
 Some have fallen victim to criminal activity and been presented with very large bills for drinks and entertainment.

-See our Overseas Fraud page for more information on scams abroad.
+See Overseas Fraud for more information on scams abroad.